 Oftentimes, professional services firms tend to be measured and rewarded by specific profit centers (offices, practices, etc.) versus the firm as a whole.
-This can create barriers to doing the right thing and focusing on clients/what’s in their best interests.
-After we had our first two significant mergers in the late ‘80s, we had a decision to make.
-Structure the firm like most other firms, or structure our firm as one seamless team.
+This can create barriers to doing the right thing and distractions from our clients and what’s in their best interests.
+After Plante Moran went through two significant mergers in the late ‘80s, we had a decision to make.
+Do we structure our firm like most other professional services firms?
+Or do we structure it as one seamless team?
 We opted for the latter.

 This structure not only ensures that our clients are paired with the best expert to suit their needs every time, regardless of geography, but it also promotes innovation and working together.
 What’s good for the individual is good for the team and the firm as a whole, but most importantly, it’s what’s best for our clients.

 How about you?
 What things does your organization measure?
 What’s your key differentiator?